The Real New Testament Church

 In time, God restated the promises of the Abrahamic Covenant to Abraham’s son Isaac and his grandson Jacob (after a night of wrestling with God, Jacob was renamed Israel, meaning “God prevails”).
 (Genesis 32:28) Thus, by divine appointment, Abraham, Isaac, and Jacob (Israel) served as the patriarchs or forefathers of the nation of covenant promise.

 The divine fulfillment of the unconditional promises of the Abrahamic Covenant would eventually lead to the birth of a nation populated with the descendants of Abraham, Isaac, and Jacob.
-Not only would it represent the kingdom of God on the degenerated earth but also provide the avenue through which the promised Messiah would descend to earth and bless all of its families (nations).
+Not only would it represent the kingdom of God on the degenerated earth but also provide the avenue through which the promised Messiah would descend to earth and bless all its families (nations).

 As recorded in Genesis 49-50, the Patriarchal Age concluded with the death of Jacob.
 His twelve sons (the leaders of the twelve tribes of Israel) buried him in the land of Canaan.
 Afterward, they returned to Egypt and lived in subjection to Egyptian rule for 430 years.
 (Exodus 12:40-41)